-List of Free Online Organic Chemistry Courses, Classes and Learning Materials
+List of Free Online Organic Chemistry Courses & Learning Materials

 See our list of the top free online organic chemistry courses.
 Learn about what courses are available and what topics they cover to find the course that's right for you.

-Several schools offer online courses in organic chemistry, which is the study of carbon compounds.
+Several schools offer online courses in organic chemistry.
 The self-directed courses outlined below can include videos, lecture notes and homework assignments, but they do not award grades or academic credit.

 University of California - Irvine